A Study of the Experimental Combination of Cabozantinib and Nivolumab For Advanced Endometrial Cancer

 - CROSS-OVER ELIGIBILITY CRITERIA

-- Patient must provide a tumor biopsy as the time of progression on Arm B; if a patient does not have a tumor lesion amenable of biopsy or it has been unsafe for a biopsy to be performed, cross-over will be allowed
+- Patient must provide a tumor biopsy at the time of progression on Arm B; if a patient does not have a tumor lesion amenable to biopsy or it has been unsafe for a biopsy to be performed, cross-over will not be allowed

 You CAN'T join if...